Local teachers utilize online fundraising, other methods to get classrooms ready

 "I tried to find diverse and inclusive books that would help touch on the norms and issues students might face daily," she said.
 "Students don’t know what other students are going through so if we can connect to others they can understand each other better."

-Davis received happy news Thursday night when her fundraiser totaling $760 was fully funded.
+Davis received happy news Aug.
+8 when her fundraiser totaling $760 was fully funded.

 In the past she has reached out to friends, family and local businesses to help supply her classroom with used books, clothing items, fresh sets of toothbrushes and toothpaste and healthy snacks.